 Increase the amount of flood education and outreach opportunities to improve awareness of floodhazards and promote future participation throughout the flood planning region.
 Flood education and outreach is critical to protecting people and property.
 The goal category aligns with TWDB's fundamental goal of reducing loss of life and property by helping people understand and avoid flood risk.
-Table 3.12 includes three specific goal statements to meet the goal category.
+Table 3.12 includes three specific goal statements within the category.